algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

 ### 5.1 Test Managment Tool
 - Github issues is the tool used for Test Management.
 All testing artifacts such as Test cases, test results are updated in the Github issues.

-- Project specific folder structure will be created in Github to manage the status of this project.
+- A project specific folder structure will be created in Github to manage the project's status.

 - Each resource in the team will be provided with Read/Write access to add/modify Test cases.

-- During the Test Design phase, all test cases are written directly with this templates: [testcase.yml]().
+- During the Test Design phase, all test cases are written directly with the template[testcase.yml]().
 Any change to the test case will be directly updated in Github issues.
 <br>

 - Each software engineer will directly access their respective assigned test cases and update the status of each executed step in Github issues.
 <br>

-- Any bug encountered will be raised in Github issues to the particular test case.
+- Any encountered bugs will be reported in GitHub Issues and linked to the respective test case.
 <br>

-- During bug fix testing, bugs are re-assigned back to the QA's to verify the bug fix.
+- During bug fix testing, bugs are reassigned to the QA team for verification of the bug fix.
 The QA's verifies the bug fix and updates the status directly in Github issues.
 <br>

-- Various reports can be generated from Github issues to provide status of Test execution.
+- Various reports can be generated from GitHub Issues to provide status updates on Test execution.
 For example, Status report of Test cases executed, Passed, Failed, No. of open Bugs, Severity wise bugs etc.

 ### 5.2 Test Design Process